-Under the UN charter, if you need to take urgent action in self-defence in response to an imminent threat, which is the UK position here, and you don't have time to go to the UN Security Council to get authorisation, then you go ahead anyway but immediately report to the UN Secretary General to explain what you did and why.
+Under the UN charter, if you need to take urgent action in self-defense in response to an imminent threat, which is the UK position here, and you don't have time to go to the UN Security Council to get authorization, then you go ahead anyway but immediately report to the UN Secretary General to explain what you did and why.

-Under British law, however, the practice now – which is a policy rather than a binding constitutional arrangement – would see the decision taken in Parliament.
-Cameron says, understandably, that this would have jeopardised their plans.
+Under British law, however, the practice now—which is a policy rather than a binding constitutional arrangement—would see the decision taken in Parliament.
+Cameron says, understandably, that this would have jeopardized their plans.

-Cameron says it was a "perfectly legal act of self-defence".
+Cameron says it was a "perfectly legal act of self-defense."
 Can this ever really be tested?

 Not really, no. As with the invasion of Iraq, we have the [long delayed] Chilcot Enquiry, and there's very little you can do.
 For the most part the response will be political and diplomatic, though revolving around legal arguments and principles.